opentok/one-to-one-sample-apps/js/README.md

 ### Session and stream management

 **app.js**: This script uses the OpenTok.js API to initiate the client connection to the OpenTok session.
-The `init` function uses the OpenTok.js API.
-It initializes the session by calling [OT.initSession](https://tokbox.com/developer/sdks/js/reference/OT.html#initSession), and creates the session connection by calling [Session.connect](https://tokbox.com/developer/sdks/js/reference/Session.html#connect).
-The function then instantiates the `Call` object, passing the session object to it:
+The `init` function initializes the session by calling [OT.initSession](https://tokbox.com/developer/sdks/js/reference/OT.html#initSession), and connects to the session by calling [Session.connect](https://tokbox.com/developer/sdks/js/reference/Session.html#connect).
+The function then creates an instance of the `Communication` accelerator pack,  passing the session object to it:

 ```javascript
 var _init = function () {